Cooperative Sheaf Neural Networks: Background

 \begin{definition} A \textbf{cellular sheaf} $(G, \mathcal{F})$ over a (undirected) graph $G = (V, E)$ associates:\looseness=-1 \begin{enumerate}[noitemsep,topsep=0pt,left=8pt] \item Vector spaces $\mathcal{F}(i)$ to each vertex $i \in V$ and $\mathcal{F}(e)$ to each edge $e \in E$, called \textbf{stalks}. \item Linear maps $\mathcal{F}_{i \unlhd e} \!:\! \mathcal{F}(i) \to \mathcal{F}(e)$ to each incident vertex-edge pair $i \unlhd e$, called \textbf{restriction maps}. \end{enumerate} \end{definition}

 Hereafter, we assume all vertex and edge stalks are isomorphic to $\sR^d$.
 If all restriction maps are equal to the identity map, we say the cellular sheaf is constant.
-Furthermore, if $d\!=\!1$, the sheaf is said trivial. \looseness=-1
+Moreover, if $d\!=\!1$, the sheaf is said trivial.

-\citet{hansen2021opinion} interpret the node stalks $\gF(i)$ as the space of private opinions of a person $i$.
-If $e$ is an edges between $i$ and $j$, then $\gF(e)$ represents the space of public opinions discussed between these two nodes.
-We will leverage this allegory to provide intuitive accounts of technical definitions. \looseness=-1

 Given the importance of the Laplacian operator for graph representation learning, it is instrumental to define the Laplacian for undirected cellular sheaves -- a key concept in the design of SNNs.
-Towards this end, the definition below introduces the domain and codomain of the coboundary operator.
+Towards this end, we introduce in \autoref{def:0cochains} the spaces of 0- and 1-cochains.

 \begin{definition} The \textbf{space of 0-cochains}, denoted by $C^0(G, \gF)$, and the \textbf{space of 1-cochains}, $C^1(G, \gF)$, of a cellular sheaf $(G, \gF)$ are given by